Statistical activity code: 40205

 DATA FROM OTHER STATISTICAL ACTIVITIES

-Data from statistical activity 40003 “Household Panel Survey” and 40203 “Household Budget Survey” are used.
+Data from statistical activity 40003 “Estonian Social Survey” and 40203 “Household Budget Survey” are used.

 All households living permanently in Estonia are considered as the survey population.
 Persons living in institutional households (children’s homes, care homes, convents) are excluded.
 All published estimates have been calculated for the total population of a respective region.
 The size of respective populations has been determined on the basis of the estimated total population provided by Statistics Estonia.